-Not applicable as the crypto-asset is admitted to trading on the trading platform operated by Bitstamp Europe S.A.
+Not applicable, as the token is admitted to trading on the trading platform operated by Bitstamp Europe S.A.

 G.11 Crypto-assets transfer restrictions

 The crypto-assets as such do not have any transfer restrictions and are generally freely transferable.
 Bitstamp will employ the same restrictions to the token as to the other crypto-assets listed on their trading platform and strictly abide by the applicable laws in the European Union.